eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/workflow-trigger/index.md

 }
 ```

--   `graphIRI` is the IRI of the graph that is currently viewed and
+- `graphIRI` is the IRI of the graph that is currently viewed, and
--   `resourceIRI `is the IRI of the resource that is viewed
+- `resourceIRI `is the IRI of the resource that is viewed.